Changed January 28, 2015

 Jerry Kimberlin created this solution for the LocoParts' water level gauge problem and also made a few samples.

-Anthony Duarte's CAD drawings of this solution can be seen on on the GGLS website by clicking HERE.
+Anthony Duarte's CAD drawings of this solution can be downloaded from this web site by clicking HERE.

 During John's tech talk, he explained the problem with the LocoParts water level gauge and offered Jerry's solution.